Since the whole of last week, the nation, as a whole, has

 The stream takes a breath before the bend

-And, reminding one of a baby stumbling forth to meet its mother
+And, reminding one of a baby stumbling forth to meet its

 The stream leaps and bounds to embrace the river.